dawnerd/retinajs/README.md

 The problem with this is that the high-resolution version would have a different hash, and would not conform the usual pattern, i.e. `/images/image@2x-{hash2}.jpg`.
 So automatic detection would fail because retina.js would check the existence of `/images/image-{hash1}@2x.jpg`.

 There's no way for retina.js to know beforehand what the high-resolution image's hash would be without some sort of help from the server side.
-So in this case, the suggested method is to supply the high-resolution URLs using the `data-at2x` attributes as previously described in the How It Works section.
+So in this case, the suggested method is to supply the high-resolution URLs using the `data-retina` attributes as previously described in the How It Works section.

 In Rails, one way to automate this is using a helper, e.g.: